 On Friday May 19, the Dutch Anthropological Association (ABv) organizes its yearly “Dag van de Antropologie/Anthropology Day”.
 This year’s theme is Solidarity!
 Solidarity is a key theme in today’s world, marked as it is by various crises induced by war, climate change and economic inequalities.
 In this interactive day of presentations and discussions, we explore how people find or fail to find common ground in times of crisis.
 We will not only explore how solidarity may be described and understood in the era of climate change and the refugee crisis, but we’ll also discuss the methodological and ethical challenges of studying and engaging in solidarity (movements).

 The Dag van de Antropologie starts at 9 am and ends at 6 pm.
 After the plenary opening with Keynote speech, different rooms will host panel discussions and workshops.
-Some will be organized in English and some in Dutch (as shown in the program).
-Keep an eye on this page for the latest updates on the program or check the facebook-event.
+Some will be organized in English and some in Dutch (click to enlarge image).

 Do you have a good idea for the Dag van de Antropologie?
 Mail to email@example.com!